ivarref/clj-paginate/README.md

             http-body)))
 ```

-That is all that is needed for the basic usage case to work.
+That is all that is needed for the basic use case to work.

 ## Filtering and context